DESIRE

 It is of great importance that we learn not to clutch anything.
 Any relationship, circumstance, or thing that we cling to is an idol.
 Let it go!

 I like to say that you cannot cook potatoes over a bonfire.
-You have to wait until you have hot coals.
+You must wait until you have hot coals.
 Otherwise you will burn yourself.

 So don’t cling to anything.
 You may find that your desires may change as time goes on, and as the Lord works in you to will and to act according to His good purposes for you.

-So much depends on our willingness to suffer denial and wait for the appointed time.
-In some cases the believer may receive the desires of his heart during his present life.
+Thus, all depends on our willingness to suffer denial and wait for the appointed time.
+In some cases, the believer may receive the desires of his heart during his present life.
 In other instances, God may see that the person will receive the fullest measure of joy if fulfillment is delayed until the next life.
-We always are wise when we place our treasures in Heaven.
-Who knows if God will repay us in this world or the next?
+We are always wise when we place our treasures in Heaven.
+Who knows whether God will repay us in this world or the next?

-Be assured that the King takes delight in giving you that which will bring the greatest joy to you.
+Be assured that the King takes delight in giving you what will bring the greatest joy to you.
 He indeed is King of all kings, and derives no pleasure from depriving His subjects of love, joy, or peace.
-When our hope is deferred, the answer is delayed, you know for a certainty that there is a good reason for this; and it has to do with ensuring that there will be no sorrow associated with your blessing.
+When our hope is deferred, the answer is delayed, you know for a certainty that there is a good reason for this, probably to ensure that there will be no sorrow associated with your blessing.

 The following passage has meant much to me through the years.

-Satan does not like to be ignored.
+Satan dislikes being ignored.
 He will perform every antic he can think of in order to take our eyes of Christ and place them on himself.

 We need to understand that offenses must come.
 But the offenders soon will disappear.
 They take on great stature, and then they wither away.